ehn-dcc-development/hcert-testdata/README.md

 This repository contains a proposal for encoding and signing Electronic Health Certificates (EHC), as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they seem fit.

+# Requirements and Design Principles

+The following requirements and principles has been used when designing the Electronic Health Certificates (EHC):

+  1. Electronic Health Certificates shall be carried by the holder and must have the ability to be securely validated off-line (using strong and proven cryptographic primitives).

+     *Example: Signed data with machine readable content.*

+  2. Use an as compact encoding as practically possible, taking other requirements into consideration, to ensure reliable decoding using optical means.

+     *Example: CBOR in combination with deflate compression and Aztec encoding.*

+  3. Use existing, proven and modern open standards, with running code available (when possible) for all common platforms and operating environments to limit implementation efforts and minimise risk of interoperability issues.

+     *Example: CBOR Web Tokens (CWT).*

+  4. When existing standards does not exist, define and test new mechanisms based on existing mechanisms and ensure running code exists.

+     *Example: Base45 encoding per new Internet Draft.*

+  5. Ensure compatibility with existing systems for optical decoding.

+     *Example: Base45 encoding for optical transport.*

 ## Installation

 The test code is written in [Python](https://www.python.org/) and can be executed on most Unix/Linux system.
 [Python Poetry](https://python-poetry.org/) is required and can be installed using `pip3 install poetry`.
 Once Poetry is installed, the following commands may be used to set up a test environment: